CSCfi/csc-user-guide/docs/computing/systems-mahti.md

 The `scratch` on Mahti can have better performance than the other storage areas if your application and the data size is big enough because of more OSTs and MDTs.

-The peak performance for Mahti when it was one signle filesystem and not as it is now configured, it was around to ~100 GB/s for read or write and using 64 compute nodes.
-This performance is under dedicated access to the system, handling one file per process, not for single shared file.
+The peak I/O performance for Mahti is around to 100 GB/sec for write and 115 GB/sec for read.
+However, this performance was achieved on dedicated system with 64 compute nodes, which means around to 1.5 GB/sec per compute node.
+If more nodes are used or many jobs do significant I/O, then you will not achieve 1.5 GB/sec, including also that maybe the I/O pattern of an application is not efficient.